KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ### 14.2 The Pulse Model — The Rhythmic Logic of Becoming

-Every universe in the multiverse
+Within the multiversal model,
-follows a rhythm—
+each universe follows a rhythm —
-not imposed from above,
+not imposed from beyond,
-but arising from within.
+but arising from within its own structure.

-Zenetism names this rhythm—
+Zenetism names this rhythm
 **the Cosmic Pulse**.

 It unfolds in four primary phases:

-* **Outfolding** — movement into multiplicity
+- **Outfolding** — movement into multiplicity
   a surge from Aion,
   cascading through Theon,
   into Forms, then embodiment.

-* **Encounter** — spiritual tension
+- **Encounter** — structural tension
   where centropy and entropy
-  collide within corporeal realms.
+  meet within corporeal realms.

-* **Infolding** — integration or collapse
+- **Infolding** — reintegration or collapse
-  a drawing back—either by coherence
+  a gathering back — either by coherence
   or through disintegration.

-* **Stillness** — cessation before reemergence
+- **Stillness** — cessation before reemergence
-  Aionic rest, not death—
+  Aionic rest, not death,
-  but the pause before recurrence.
+  but the pause before further expression.

 This cycle is more than time.
 It is structure, rhythm, and logic